b1n-old/b1n.github.io/source/_posts/2014-04-21-hell-yeah-cheat.markdown

 soon.
 I could not be more wrong...

 ### Windows Script Turn
-What is the quickest way get this done?
+What is the quickest way to get this done?
 [WSH](http://en.wikipedia.org/wiki/Windows_Script_Host), I choose you!
 ``` vb.net Gotta love the simplicity imbued in all form of scripting...
 ' Create shell object that can "type" keys
 Set s = WScript.CreateObject("WScript.Shell")